vincent-peugnet/wcms/MANUAL.md

 Your __display name__ ande __url__ are used in case of an [authors inclusion](#authors-inclusion) or a [page list](#page-list) inclusion with `authors=1`.

 #### Admin

 #### User manager

 #### Bookmarks

-A bookmark store page filters settings.
+A bookmark is usefull to store a preset of pages filters and sorting settings.

-After ajusting [home options](#options), select the bookmark menu in the [home menu](#home-menu), add a name and a symbol, this will add a new bookmark on the left side of the home view !
+To create a bookmark, after ajusting [filters and sorting options](#options), select the bookmark menu in the [home menu](#home-menu), add a name and a symbol.
+This will add a new bookmark on the left side of the home view !

+You can ajust bookmarks infos more precisely later : select a bookmark in the [bookmark panel](#bookmark-panel), then click on the bookmark tab in the [home menu](#home-menu). **Title** and **description** can be edited.

+There are two kinds of bookmarks:

+- **public bookmark** Can only be created and edited by [super editor](#super-editor) and above.
+Every users that can access home view will be able to see and use them.
+- **private bookmark** Can be created by [editor](#editor) and above.
+They are user specific.
+Personnal bookmarks can only be accessed by their owners.

+##### Publish a RSS feed

+__Public__ bookmarks can be used to publish a RSS feed.

+After selecting a bookmark in the panel, open the bookmark menu and select "publish".
+This will generate an XML Atom file in the `assets` folder.
+You can see this file by clicking on the RSS symbol <i class="fa fa-rss"></i>, next to a published bookmark.

+To help visitor access this RSS feed, you can copy and paste a piece of [code to include in pages](#rss-link).

+When you update or add pages in the bookmark's scope, you need to manually refresh the RSS feed by clicking the refresh <i class="fa fa-refresh"></i> button.